Why Study in EU?

 Before diving into the EU as a study destination, Dr Singh emphasised that students must develop a global perspective before exploring study abroad destinations.
 You must aim to become global citizens and open doors to global opportunities that will help them thrive.

 EU has the oldest, most prestigious universities.
 It is an interconnected destination that offers tremendous flexibility and mobility.
 One of the essential qualities that make the EU an attractive place for international students is its immense diversity and vast potential.
-The Law and order of the nations make it a safe environment for international students.
+The Law and order of the nation make it a safe environment for international students.
 EU also offers global work exposure and diverse work experience opportunities, which can be presented as proof of performance to future employers.

 Flexibility and Mobility

 The European Union is an amalgamation of 27 nations, post the recent exit of Britain from the Union.
 The member states are Austria, Belgium, Bulgaria, Croatia, the Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands (Holland), Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.
 These nations have a plethora of shared agreements between them.
-Two key landmark agreements that make the EU an interconnected and flexible destination are the Bologna Process and Schengen Visa.
+Two key landmark agreements that make the EU an interconnected and flexible destination are the Bologna Process and the Schengen Visa.

 The Bologna Process